heptarch/heptarch.github.io/hacker/intro.md

 doing both.
 </span>

-When Google co-founder Larry Page built a working inkjet printer out of Lego, or MIT pranksters transformed a campus building into a giant version of Tetris, were they working or playing?
+<p> When Google co-founder Larry Page built a working inkjet printer out of Lego, or MIT
+pranksters transformed a campus building into a giant version of Tetris, were they working or playing?
 The answer is both; they were hacking, so the distinction is irrelevant.
 This philosophy goes well beyond programming.
 One of the great avatars of hacker spirit is Richard
 Feynman, a physicist who won the Nobel Prize for co-inventing quantum electrodynamics, but had a history of hopping between different areas and doing amazing things wherever he landed.
-He gave this advice to an aspiring scientist:
+He gave this advice to an aspiring scientist: </p>

 <span style="padding-left: 20px; display:block">
 Study hard what interests you the most in the most undisciplined, irreverent and